Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “Hi, honey.
 How’s work?”
 Christine asked over the telephone.

 “All right,” Jason answered.
-He was happy to hear Christine’s voice.
+The sound of Christine’s voice lifted his mood.
 “Just hanging out in the break room with the rest of the crew.”

 “Good.
 I thought I called too late,” Christine said.
 “I tried to call earlier but we got a visit from these big shot clients, so we had to work into our lunch hour and give them the red carpet treatment.”